-The International Documentary Association (IDA) is dedicated to building and serving the needs of a thriving documentary culture.
+The International Documentary Association (IDA) supports the vital work of documentary storytellers and champions a thriving and inclusive documentary culture.

 We are dedicated to the vision of a world where documentary creators flourish.
 Through our work, we connect audiences with the best of the form, provide resources, create community, and defend the rights and freedoms of documentary artists, activists and journalists around the globe.
 We do this work because we believe that documentaries enrich and deepen our culture, fostering a more informed and connected world.

 Our year-round programming includes conversations with seasoned filmmakers and industry leaders, as well as educational seminars for documentarians of all experience levels to grow professionally by enhancing their knowledge of the craft and business of nonfiction filmmaking.

 Annually, we produce the IDA Documentary Awards, celebrating the best nonfiction projects of the year, as well as the IDA Documentary Screening Series and DocuDay LA, bringing both films and the creators to industry insiders and film enthusiasts.
 Our biennial conference, Getting Real, is the only peer-to-peer gathering of its kind in North America.

 Quarterly, we publish the Documentary magazine, serving the documentary community with engaging, pragmatic and provocative coverage of the documentary field in print and online, and linking the local and international communities of nonfiction makers.